We moved to 415 Detroit St 100 Ann Arbor MI 48104!

 Hours

-By appointment only on weekdays between Dec 26 & 31.
+By appointment only weekdays between Dec 26 & 31.

-Please note: We are closed on all market holidays, Christmas Eve, and Black Friday.
+Please note: We are closed to in-person appointments and remotely on all market holidays, Christmas Eve, and Black Friday.

 Connect

-© 2023 Darden Wealth Group Disclaimer CRS Powered by Jottful
+© 2025 Darden Wealth Group Powered by Jottful Disclaimer CRS